Ultra-composable management systems

 Notifications

 Since the actions people take in organizations are steps within processes, it’s vital that users are notified the moment the system is ready for them to take the next step.
-A work system must send the right message to the right users at the right time.

 Engaging OS has a robust notifications system triggered by item updates, sending branded emails to users based on their roles.
 Emails can dynamically include any content from within the system.